Newsletters

 Pre-Loved Uniform

-As we all know, our children quickly grown out of their uniform.
+As we all know, our children quickly grow out of their uniform.
 A reminder, our PTA also has very good quality second-hand uniform for sale.
 Please contact them on snaithpta@hotmail

 Please can I also remind you to label your child’s uniform, shoes and coats.
 We have many items around school without names!